- Chronic Care

 When to see a doctor to help quit smoking

 If you’re struggling to quit smoking alone, it may be time to seek professional help.
 This is not uncommon, and many people need assistance to quit smoking.
-However, there are a few signs that mean it is time to visit a doctor:
+Here are a few reasons to visit a doctor for help:

 You’ve tried to quit smoking on your own multiple times but have been unsuccessful.